 On the afternoon of 9th September 1916, Captain T. J. Kettle, commander of ‘D’ Company in the 9th Battalion of the Royal Dublin Fusiliers, received absolution from his padre.
 He then summoned his batman, an eighteen-year-old orphan called Robert Bingham.
 Private Bingham was heading home on leave to Belfast after the coming action; Tom Kettle quietly unstrapped his watch and presented it to the young man.

 As the dusk began to settle that autumnal evening, he rejoined his men in the stinking trench.
 Perhaps he exchanged some words with Captain Bill Murphy, his old school friend, who had taken command of the 9th Battalion less than forty-eight hours earlier.
 Born in 1880, Bill Murphy hailed from Tullow, County Carlow, where his parents ran a grocery.[iii]
 His father Edward, a nationalist, was elected to the first Carlow County Council in 1899 but died of pneumonia soon afterwards.
-Bill, an only son, was educated at Clongowes Wood College, County Kildare, where he excelled at golf, cricket and, particularly rugby, lining out for the Carlow team on several occasions.
+Bill, an only son, was educated by the Patrician Brothers before going to board with the Jesuits at Clongowes Wood College, County Kildare.
+He excelled at golf, cricket and, particularly rugby, lining out for the Carlow team on several occasions and possibly even captaining the side.
+The Murphy family also kept a stable of horses at their farm at Kill, just outside Tullow, and Bill was an enthusiastic hunt and competitor at equestrian events on the locality.
 In 1908 this popular and affable young man emigrated to Western Australia where he leased 4000 acres of government land and gradually converted it into a successful wheat farm.
 He chanced to be back visiting his family in Carlow when the war broke out.
 He initially joined the Leinster Regiment in Fermoy, as a private, before transferring to the 9th Battalion of the aforementioned Dubs where he was appointed a Temporary Captain.

 Standing close by was 2nd Lieut.
 William Hatchell Boyd, Kettle’s second-in-command.
 The twenty-nine-year-old son of a Methodist minister, Boyd had worked as an accountant in Londonderry before the war.[iv]